CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.M12 Hidden MDM operating environment

-An MDM solution is operated on IT systems that are either the sole responsibility of the institution or that are operated by an outsourcing partner on behalf of the institution.
+An MDM solution operates on IT systems that are either the sole responsibility of the institution or that are operated by an outsourcing partner on behalf of the institution.
 In both cases, the institution is responsible for securing the MDM components and assigning network segments as needed.
-Also, those responsible must ensure that the supporting IT systems for the MDM are adequately secured in accordance with the identified protection requirements.
+Also, those responsible must ensure that the supporting IT systems for the MDM are adequately protected in accordance with the identified protection requirements.
 It should be noted that the security of mobile devices is directly dependent on the security of the MDM.
 To ensure adequate protection, the following requirements should be met:

 * the operating system of the MDM solution is hardened,
 * the administrative accesses are controlled,